-2. Breakout Wrench Switch: (rear wrench) Push and hold to clamp the breakout wrench onto the drill pipe.

-3. Breakout Cylinder Switch: Push and hold to extend the breakout cylinder.

-4. Drill Joystick: Pull back to move carriage to back (pullback) and push forward to move carriage to front (thrust).
-Move to the right to rotate the carriage clockwise (forward rotation) and move the joystick to the left to turn the carriage shaft counter clockwise (reverse rotation).

-5. Emergency Shut Down Switch: Twist and pull out to run.
-Push in to stop.

-6. Throttle Switch: Switch rocks one direction for low idle and the other for high idle.

-7. Drilling Fluid Switch: The drill fluid switch has three settings, Off, On, and Quickfill.
+- 2. Breakout Wrench Switch: (rear wrench) Push and hold to clamp the breakout wrench onto the drill pipe. - 3.
+Breakout Cylinder Switch: Push and hold to extend the breakout cylinder. - 4.
+Drill Joystick: Pull back to move carriage to back (pullback) and push forward to move carriage to front (thrust).
+Move to the right to rotate the carriage clockwise (forward rotation) and move the joystick to the left to turn the carriage shaft counter clockwise (reverse rotation). - 5.
+Emergency Shut Down Switch: Twist and pull out to run.
+Push in to stop. - 6.
+Throttle Switch: Switch rocks one direction for low idle and the other for high idle. - 7.
+Drilling Fluid Switch: The drill fluid switch has three settings, Off, On, and Quickfill.
 The on position is used during thrust and pullback.
-The Quickfill is used to quickly fill a pipe that is being added to the drillstring.

-8. Drill Fluid Pressure Dial: Rotate the dial clockwise with the drill fluid switch in the on position to raise drill fluid pressure.
+The Quickfill is primarily used to quickly fill a pipe that is being added to the drillstring. - 8.
+Drill Fluid Pressure Dial: Rotate the dial clockwise with the drill fluid switch in the on position to raise drill fluid pressure.

-9. Thrust Gauge: Indicates hydraulic pressure in the circuit which is pressurized when in Thrust mode.
-Indicated pressure should never exceed 5,000 PSI (345 Bar).

-10. Rotation Gauge: Indicates hydraulic pressure in the circuit which is pressurized when in the Rotation mode.
-Indicated pressure should never exceed 5000 PSI (345 Bar).

-11. Drilling Fluid Gauge: Indicates pressure of the drilling fluid in the drill string and drilling fluid umbilical hose.
-Indicated pressure should never exceed 1500 PSI (103Bar).

-12. Auxiliary Pressure Gauge: Indicates hydraulic pressure in the auxiliary circuit.
-Indicated pressure should never exceed 3000 PSI (207Bar).

-13. Rod Loader Control Handle: Move toward drill rack to extend rod loader, move away from drill rack to retract.
-Pull toward operator to move loader down, push away from operator to raise.

-14. Rod Loader Clamp Switch: Rock forward to close clamp, rock back to open clamp.

-15. Leveling foot control handle: Push away from operator to lower rear foot and raise the unit, pull toward operator to raise the rear foot and lower the unit.

-16. Driver/Puller Control Lever: Pull toward

-operator to run the driver or to retract the puller.
-Push away from the operator to extend the puller.
-The driver or puller should be plugged into the auxiliary connections before operating this lever.
+- 9. Thrust Gauge: Indicates hydraulic pressure in the circuit, which is pressurized when in Thrust mode.
+Indicated pressure should never exceed 5,000 PSI (345 Bar). - 10.
+Rotation Gauge: Indicates hydraulic pressure in the circuit, which is pressurized when in the Rotation mode.
+Indicated pressure should never exceed 5000 PSI (345 Bar). - 11.
+Drilling Fluid Gauge: Indicates pressure of the drilling fluid in the drill string and drilling fluid umbilical hose.
+Indicated pressure should never exceed 1500 PSI (103Bar). - 12.
+Auxiliary Pressure Gauge: Indicates hydraulic pressure in the auxiliary circuit.
+Indicated pressure should never exceed 3000 PSI (207Bar). - 13.
+Pipe Loader Control Handle: Move toward drill rack to extend pipe loader, move away from drill rack to retract.
+Pull toward operator to move loader down, push away from operator to raise. - 14.
+Pipe Loader Clamp Switch: Rock forward to close clamp, rock back to open clamp. - 15.
+Leveling foot control handle: Push away from operator to lower rear foot and raise the unit, pull toward operator to raise the rear foot and lower the unit. - 16. .
+Auxiliary Hydraulic Circuit Lever: Pull to turn on power, push to turn off power to the auxiliary hydraulic circuit.
+Do not operate without something plugged into the auxiliary connectionsl - 17.
+Work Lights Switch: Always use work lights when working in low light conditions. - 18.
+Drill/Tram Switch: This switch must be in the drill position for the thrust and rotation operations to function.
+To tram the machine this switch must be in the tram position. - 19.
+Autodrill Controls: See Pullback Operations for instructions on how to use these controls.